 Difficulty in Crafting Responses

-Putting off replies, especially with bosses, can make us more anxious and slow down our answers.
-A study in Computers in Human Behavior found that getting texts can make us feel good.
-But, not knowing when we’ll get answers can make us wait longer.
-Still, it’s good to answer even if it’s been months.
+Putting off replies - especially when it comes to our bosses - can just make things worse and slow down our responses even further.
+A study done in Computers in Human Behavior found that getting texts can actually make us feel pretty good.
+But on the flip side, not knowing when we’ll get a response can just make us wait even longer.
+Still, even if months have gone by - it’s still worth getting back to people.

-Good communication can fix relationships if we keep our promises and admit if we’re too busy.
-So, taking time to answer messages and using a plan for our answers can reduce the stress of writing replies.
+Good communication can go a long way in fixing relationships if we’re good at keeping our promises and owning up when we’re just too busy.
+So taking the time to answer messages and having a plan for getting back to people in the first place can really cut down on the stress of writing replies.

 FAQ